fishtested/SimpleTime/README.md

 # SimpleTime
- A simple, web page that displays the user's current time and date.
+ A simple web page that displays the user's current time and date.

 # How it works
 SimpleTime displays the time and date from the user's browser.